Data Protection Officer: Making the Right Choice

 Understanding the Role of a Data Protection Officer

-A Data Protection Officer is responsible for ensuring that an organization complies with data protection regulations and policies.
+A Data Protection Officer ensures that an organisation complies with data protection regulations and policies.
 They act as a bridge between the company and the regulatory authorities, serving as a point of contact for data protection matters.

 Key Responsibilities of a Data Protection Officer